-The study was conducted in the Liudaogou catchment (38°47'-38°49'N, 110°21'-110°23'E) on Loess Plateau of China (Fig. 1).
-The area and altitude of the catchment are 6.89 km2 and 1081-1274 m, respectively.
+- The study was conducted in the Liudaogou catchment (38°47'-38°49'N, 110°21'-110°23'E) on Loess Plateau of China (Fig. 1).
+The area and altitude of the catchment are 6.89 km and 1081-1274 m, respectively.
 The regional climate is classified as semi-arid with cool dry winters and most of precipitation occurs during the warm summer season.
 The mean annual precipitation and temperature in the catchment are 464 mm and 8.4 °C, respectively.
 The study area received less than usual precipitation (426 mm) in the study year (2019).
-During this year, the seasonal distribution of precipitation was uneven, mostly concentrated in July to September (70%), and the average daily temperature ranged from -13.48 °C in January to 26.20 °C in July.
-The Liudaogou catchment is in the 'water-wind erosion crisscross area' of the plateauPlateau.
-The soil erosion modulus for this area is reportedly 15,040 t km2 a-1 (Gong et al., 2018).
+During this year, the seasonal distribution of precipitation was uneven, mostly - 90 concentrated in July to September (70%), and the average daily temperature ranged from -13.48 °C in January to 26.20 °C in July.
+The Liudaogou catchment is in the 'water-wind erosion crisscross area' of the plateau.
+The soil erosion modulus for this area is reportedly 15,040 t km-2 a-1 (Gong et al., 2018).
 Severe soil erosion has caused strongly fragmented landforms, with gullies accounting for ca. 38% of the total area (Zhu and Shao, 2008).
 Both vegetation and engineering measures (check dams) are used here to mitigate soil erosion.
-Common species used in reforestation of the area include Salix matsudana Koidz, S. psammophila, Caragana korshinskii and Medicago sativa L. Check dams are usually built in gullies and other channels in the area to trap runoff and sediments from steep slopes and improve agricultural yields.
+Common species used in reforestation of the area include Salix matsudana Koidz, S. - 95 psammophila, Caragana korshinskii and Medicago sativa L. Check dams are usually built in gullies and other channels in the area to trap runoff and sediments from steep slopes and improve agricultural yields.

-We selected three sampling sites in the check-dammed channel of the Liudaogou catchment, eatchment designated sites 1, 2 and 3, located 50, 80 and 100 m upstream of the dam, respectively designated sites 1, 2 and 3, respectively (Fig. 1).
-Salix matsudana Koidz, is one of the main tree species in the check-dammed catchment, so we chose S. matsudana as the was chose for sampling tree.
+We selected three sampling sites in the check-dammed channel of the Liudaogou catchment, 50, 80 and 100 m upstream of the dam, designated sites 1, 2 and 3, respectively (Fig. 1).
+Salix matsudana Koidz, one of the main tree species in the checkdammed catchment, was chose for sampling tree.
 The average age and height of the trees are about 30 years and 12 m, respectively.
-The soil at the site includes consists of sandy loam and loam according to the USDA classification system (Table 1), with and its bulk density ranges ranging from 1.4 to 1.6 g cm-3.
-Water retention curves of different soil layers at 20, 30, 50, 100 and 150 cm soil depths in a at sampling plot site 1 are shown in Fig. S1.
-Meteorological data on precipitation and air temperature (with 30-min resolution) were obtained from a weather station located about 500 m from the sampling plot site 1.
+The soil at the site includes sandy loam and loam according to the USDA classification system (Table 1) and its bulk density ranges from 1.4 to 1.6 g cm-3.
+Water retention curves of different soil layers in a sampling plot are shown in Fig. S1.
+Meteorological data on precipitation and air temperature (with 30-min resolution) were obtained from a weather station located about 500 m from the sampling plot.
 Precipitation was measured using TE525 rain gauges (Campbell Scientific Inc.), which provide ± 1 percent accuracy at rates up to 25.4 mm hr-1.
 Air temperature was measured using HMP45D probes, which have ± 0.2 °C accuracy at 20 °C (Vaisala Inc.).

-130 Table 1
+Table 1